Shubhamsinghrv/Data-Validation-GCP/README.md

 Push the project to GitHub.

-Deploy the backend on Cloud Run.
+Deploy the backend on Cloud Run Container.

 Configure Pub/Sub to trigger Cloud Run.